 The game continues until someone meets the conditions of the current Goal.
 That player wins instantly, no matter whose turn it is!
-(If a tie, the game continues until one winner emerges.)

-If the Draw pile runs out, shuffle the Discard pile, turn it over to make a new Draw pile, and keep playing.
+If the draw pile runs out, shuffle the discard pile, turn it over to make a new draw pile, and keep playing.